ruricolist/overlord/README.md

 ## Languages

-In Racket, languages are defined in two steps.
-In Racket, a language is a module.
-This module defines a reader, which returns syntax, and an expander, which gives that syntax meaning.

-That can’t work in Common Lisp, where meaning is assigned at read time, when a symbol is interned in one or another package.

 In Overlord, a language is just a package.
 The package exports a reader and an expander.
 The symbol named `read-module` is the *package reader*.
 The symbol named `module-progn` is the *package expander*.